-The Log File Navigator ( abbreviated as "lnav" ) is a tiny useful utility which helps users take an easy and cleaner look at system's log files.
-It is a freeware application which runs on Linux and Mac operating systems.
-For system administrators or any Linux desktop user, identifying system or application errors are possible only by analyzing system logs.
+The Log File Navigator ( abbreviated as "lnav" ) is a tiny useful utility that helps users take an easy and cleaner look at the system's log files.
+It is a freeware application that runs on Linux and Mac operating systems.
 Linux stores its log files in /var/log partition of the system, so if you are running into any problem, you need to open and view various log files in this directory.
-Most of the time, you are unsure which log file will contain the most relevant information, so you have to manually go through all files, view their time-stamps carefully and try to diagnose problem.
-Well, there is any easy way now, Install lnav on your system and you will have more detailed, better and live view of your system's log files.
-That's correct !
 It displays logs from multiple files in a single window and you are also able to see live update to these logs.
 This tools making analyzing your logs and identifying problems a piece of cake.
-It has been designed for use on small scale only, it is a simple tool and works perfectly fine on all Linux flavors.
-In this article, we will review its prominent features, installation and usage process on Ubuntu 16.10 and CentOS 7 Linux system, however, same set of instructions should work for all versions of Ubuntu, Debian, CentOS and RHEL.

 Salient Features of lnav

 We will get to the installation and usage part of lnav further in this article, lets first review its most important features.

 - It has ability to automatically detect multiple log formats, many applications store logs in various forms, this tool has ability to read log files of many different types and display accurate information from them.

 - It can easily decompress files of gzip and bzi2 type.
 Many other compression formats are also supported by this tool.